 Step 7 Heroine Journey Pregnancy Birth Preparing for Big Change 28-30 Weeks

 Here you are … pregnancy starts to speed up.
-Almost every day you feel your baby and belly gets bigger.
+Almost every day you feel your baby and belly get bigger.
 You might have some discharge from your nipples (pre-milk stuff).
 Everything is fascinating.
 Your baby rolls around now and it feels neat.
 If you’re feeling good, you’re feeling good.
-If you or your baby has health issues then you hold some level of anxiety about the coming birth or even afterwards.
+If you or your baby has health issues then you hold some level of anxiety about the coming birth or even afterward.
 Step #7 28-30 weeks of pregnancy is a pretty benign time but you should still be preparing your body to give birth and learning birth and birth-coaching skills should be also in the forefront.
 Does it take heaps of Time to do either of these two things?
 Not really but it’s all a question of priority.
 If your baby’s birth is a high priority and you have really woken up to the reality that The Birth is your Mt.
 Everest … you have to do the hard work!

 Characteristics Step #7